georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

 The stack goes through 3 phases, if we can call it that:

-- ...

-- Add to this minimul stack our [Apache Flink 1.20.1](https://flink.apache.org) cluster, enabling us to define our catalog, create a Flink database and create tables inside our database homed inside our catalog.
+- [Apache Flink 1.20.1](https://flink.apache.org) cluster, enabling us to define our catalog, create a Flink database and create tables inside our database homed inside our catalog.

-- Run our data generation utilizing [Shadowtraffic](https://docs.shadowtraffic.io), providing us with a data stream into a PostgreSQL datastore, which we will CDC source and move around.
+- PostgreSQL Database for persistent store for the JDBC based catalogs.

+- MinIO for object storage of our Apache Iceberg and Apache Paimon tables.

+We will be utilizing [Shadowtraffic](https://docs.shadowtraffic.io) to generate our data, Shadowtraffic as configured via `<Project Root>/shadowtraffic/conf/config.json` will be creating 2 dat artifacts, accountHolders and Transactions, these willbe inserted into a PostgreSQL datastore, from whee will will utilize Apache Flink CDC to consume the data into Apache Flink.

 ## Building and Running the environment